joemasilotti/Swift-at-Artsy/Beginners/Lesson One/README.md

 }
 ```

-For loops, often just called "loops", are foundational to programming.
+`for` loops, often just called "loops", are foundational to programming.
 In this example above, we've looped over all the numbers from `0` to `c`, but you can loop over other things, too.
 Say we're making an app at Artsy that shows a bunch of artworks – we might loop over all the artworks to show them on the screen.

 If you hit the little triangle in the bottom left you can see the printed output!